MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_defender_cloud.md

 In this task, you'll do a high-level walk-through of some of the capabilities of Microsoft Defender for Cloud

-1. Open Microsoft Edge.
-In the address bar, enter **portal.azure.com**.
-1. Sign in with your admin credentials.
+1. You should be the home page for Azure services.
+If you previously closed the browser, ppen Microsoft Edge.
+In the address bar, enter **portal.azure.com**, and sign in with your admin credentials.
-    1. In the Sign-in window, enter the username provided by your lab hosting provider then select **Next**.
-    1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.

 1. In the blue search bar enter **Microsoft Defender for Cloud**, then from the results list, select **Microsoft Defender for Cloud**.